gdelidaki/Product-Landing-Page/README.md

 #Form data (email) is retrieved and stored

 #Font-awesome icons
+-
+-
+-
+-

-Used the below USER STORY as a guideline
+Used the below USER STORY as a guideline:

 --- USER STORY ---